What is IStreamSearch?

 |Malware Removal (Windows)||

-MovieSearches, ConverterSearchNow, Jolly Web are a couple examples of browser hijackers.
-They appear legitimate and offer a wide variety of "handy" functionalities.
-However, the promised features are seldom operational.
-In fact, this is true of practically all PUAs.
-The only goal of unwanted software is to generate revenue for the developers; to users - they have no real value and can cause severe problems.
-PUAs are designed to hijack browsers, cause redirects, run intrusive advertisement campaigns and collect private data.
+The only purpose of this unwanted software is to generate revenue for the developers.
+Regular users receive no real value and can experience serious problems.
+PUAs hijack browsers, cause redirects, run intrusive advertisement campaigns and collect private data.

 How did IStreamSearch install on my computer?

-Select PUAs (e.g. IStreamSearch) have "official" download pages.
-These applications can also be downloaded/installed together with other programs.
-"Bundling" is the term used to define this false marketing technique of packing regular software with unwanted or malicious additions.
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content into the system.
-Upon being clicked, intrusive adverts can execute scripts to download/install PUAs without user permission.
+Certain PUAs (including IStreamSearch) have "official" download pages.
+These applications can also be downloaded/installed with other programs.
+"Bundling" is the term used to define this deceptive marketing technique of packing regular software with unwanted or malicious additions.

 IStreamSearch browser hijacker asking for various permissions: